Content from What is OMOP?

 Getting started

-Since we want to import the files called *.csv
+Since we want to import the files called *.csv into our

 R environment, we need to be able to tell our computer where the file